 For students staying on after the introductory course, each term includes one practical session we call 'Working Mindfully'.
 This is an opportunity to work as part of a small team for the evening, applying the principles taught on the course in the serving of refreshments to your fellow students.
 It has proven a highly valuable and popular addition to our courses.

 Does the course include meditation?

 There is much focus on the direct experience of stillness as the underlying basis for clear observation and connection with oneself.
 However, the practice of mantra meditation as such does not form part of the course.
 Meditation is introduced a few terms later for those who wish it.
 Over time it becomes an increasingly central practice.
 Further information is available on the School's main website.

 Who are the course tutors?

 Our philosophy tutors have all been studying in the School for some time.
 All have considerable experience of applying the lessons of philosophy to their everyday lives.
 They come from all walks of life and many different professions.
 They all share the same love of the philosophy and of passing on what they've discovered so that others can get the most out of their lives.
-None are paid for being a tutor.
+No one in the School is paid for being a tutor.